Configuring Bazel CI to Test Bazel Rules for Remote Execution

 Required build or test tools are not installed in the default container.
 Builds using the

-container, which includes tools common to many Bazel builds.
-However, if your rules require tools not present in the default container, you must create a custom container based on therbe-ubuntu16-04
+rbe_ubuntu1604config run by default inside anrbe-ubuntu16-04container, which includes tools common to many Bazel builds.
+However, if your rules require tools not present in the default container, you must create a custom container based on therbe-ubuntu16-04container and include those tools as described later in this document. -

 Build or test targets are using rules that are incompatible with remote execution.
 See Adapting Bazel Rules for Remote Execution for details about compatibility wtih remote execution.

-Using a custom container in the rbe_ubuntu1604
+Using a custom container in the rbe_ubuntu1604 CI config

-container is publicly available at the following URL:
+The rbe-ubuntu16-04 container is publicly available at the following URL:

 http://gcr.io/cloud-marketplace/google/rbe-ubuntu16-04